 Pay down high-interest debt.

 If you are paying more than 8% to 10% on credit card or other debt, consider using any extra savings to pay down the balance.
 If you have multiple accounts, you should work on the one with the highest interest rate first.
 Continue to make the minimum required payments on other debts (so you don't get hit with any penalties).
 When that first debt is paid off, consider putting your extra money toward paying off the one with the next-highest interest rate, and so on.

 As you pay off your debts, it should become easier to pay off the remaining debts, because you’ll have lower interest payments and therefore more money to work with.
 Continue the process until you're out from under all your high-interest debt.
-For debt you cannot pay off, consider consolidating it into a low-interest single credit card or home equity loan at whichever institution offers you the lowest rate, making sure the payment schedule matches your own goals and financial situation.
+For debt you cannot pay off, consider consolidating it at whichever institution offers you the lowest rate, making sure the payment schedule matches your own goals and financial situation.

 Contribute to an IRA.

 Individual retirement accounts (IRAs) offer another tax-smart way to save for retirement.
 There are two basic options:

 - Traditional IRAs, through which you can get a tax deduction up front if you meet certain income eligibility requirements.
 Any earnings grow tax deferred, but you pay income taxes on withdrawals.
-In 2015, full deductibility begins to phase out at annual adjusted gross incomes (AGIs) of $61,000 for singles and $98,000 for married couples filing jointly.
+If neither you nor your spouse is covered by a workplace plan (with exceptions for certain 457 plans), there are no limits on your ability to take a tax deduction on Traditional IRA contributions.
+But if you are covered by a workplace plan, in 2016, full deductibility begins to phase out at annual modified adjusted gross incomes (MAGIs) of $61,000 for singles and $98,000 for married couples filing jointly.
+If you're not covered by a workplace plan but your spouse is, then the phaseout begins at $184,000.
 The maximum contribution is $5,500 per person ($6,500 if you are age 50 or older) or 100% of employment compensation, whichever is less.